data61/gnaf/gnaf-db/README.md

     SELECT * FROM ADDRESS_VIEW
     WHERE ADDRESS_DETAIL_PID = 'GAWA_162637248'

+Presumably creating the right indices would speed up the slow view query.

 Although data quality is generally very good, this shows some dodgy `STREET_LOCALITY_ALIAS` records: